LLM Context Window Over Time: From Kilobytes to Trillions of Tokens

 • Enhanced Data Analysis: Agents could analyze larger datasets or documents for insights without as many external memory augmentations.

 This period marked a crucial step towards agentic AI long-term memory capabilities, even if the context window itself remained a form of short-term recall.
-The continued LLM context window growth was anticipated.
+The continued LLM context window evolution was anticipated, leading to more capable large context window models and a focus on LLM context window size.

 This scale allows for unprecedented applications, such as analyzing legal discovery documents, comprehending lengthy research papers, or even processing entire video transcripts.
 The LLM context window over time has shifted from a bottleneck to a powerful feature.
 You can explore specific implementations in articles about large context window LLMs and 10 million context window LLMs.